 [Regulation 3AA inserted in Gazette 30 Nov 2012 p.
 5832-4.]

 3AB.
-Leases exempt from the operation of the Act — definition of retail shop lease under section 3(1)
+Leases prescribed as exempt from Act (Act s.
+3(1) retail shop lease)

 The following leases are exempt from the operation of the Act —

 (a) a lease held by a body corporate whose securities are listed on the New Zealand Stock Exchange Limited;